ajpelu/qpyr_dendro/man/notes_dendro_analysis.md

 ### Justificación

 -   Vamos a transformar los datos de RW a BAI.
--   Existe una tendencia de decrecimiento en las medidas de RW con el incremento del tamaño del árbol o con el incremento de la edad (ver (<span class="citeproc-not-found" data-reference-id="Biondi2008">**???**</span>), Dorado-Liñán et al. (2017))
+-   Existe una tendencia de decrecimiento en las medidas de RW con el incremento del tamaño del árbol o con el incremento de la edad (ver Biondi and Qeadan (2008), Dorado-Liñán et al. (2017))

-> ... one of the main elements of dendrochronological standardization is removing the biological trend, i.e. the progressive decline of ring width along a cross-sectional radius that is caused by the corresponding increase in stem size and tree age over time... (<span class="citeproc-not-found" data-reference-id="Biondi2008">**???**</span>)
+> ... one of the main elements of dendrochronological standardization is removing the biological trend, i.e. the progressive decline of ring width along a cross-sectional radius that is caused by the corresponding increase in stem size and tree age over time...
+(Biondi and Qeadan 2008)

 > ...
 Individual tree-ring series were coverted to Basal Area Increment (BAI) to avoid age-related trends in non-juvenile ring-width measurement (Dorado-Liñán et al. 2017)